Financing options open up for costly divorces

 She also recommends borrowing against a non-retirement portfolio, using the investments - stocks, bonds, mutual funds - as collateral.

-But sometimes that simply is not enough to foot the bill, Knapp says.
+But sometimes that simply is not enough to foot the bill, Napp says.

 “Litigation funding levels the playing field,” she says.
 “Money is the great equalizer.
 It means you had a shot.”